mde/ejs/README.md

 geddy resource user name admin:boolean lastLogin:datetime
 ```

-Each of these items include a name and an optional type, if there's no type given it'll default
+Each of these items include a name and an optional type.
+If there's no type given, it will default
 to string.
 The list of supported types are listed in the [model](https://github.com/mde/geddy/wiki/Models) documentation.
 If no id property is given then a default id property will be created with the type of string.